Locations:

 Diagnosis and Tests

-• Blood tests.
-Your blood can show signs of cancer, such as high levels of certain enzymes.
-You may also have anemia from a bleeding tumor.
+• Blood tests: Your blood can show signs of cancer, like high levels of certain enzymes or low red blood cell count.

-• CT scan.
-This X-ray procedure takes detailed, three-dimensional images of the tissues inside your body.
+• CT scan: This procedure takes detailed, three-dimensional images of the tissues inside your body.
 A CT scan helps your healthcare provider see if there’s anything abnormal going on.

-• Biopsy.
-A biopsy is a small sample of tissue taken from the organ where your provider thinks you may have cancer.
-This tissue sample is sent to a pathologist who’ll look at it under a microscope to see if there are cancer cells.
-A biopsy can tell you if your cancer is just in one organ, if it has spread and how much it has grown.
+• Biopsy: A healthcare provider takes a small sample of tissue from the affected organ.
+They’ll send it to a pathologist who’ll check it for cancer cells.
+A biopsy can tell you whether your cancer is in one organ or if it has spread and how much it has grown.

 Management and Treatment